krenalis/krenalis/README.md

 }
 ```

-### 7. Initialize the warehouse

-Initialize the warehouse with:
+Note that, if your data warehouse has already been initialized, you can avoid passing the `--init` option:

 ```
-meergo-cli init-warehouse
+meergo-cli connect-warehouse PostgreSQL ./postgresql.json
 ```

-### 8. Run and open the browser
+### 7. Run and open the browser

 Launch the server command executing `./meergo` (or `./meergo.exe` on Windows) and visit https://localhost:9090/ui/.

-### 9. Add properties to the user schema
+### 8. Add properties to the user schema

 Within the root of the repository, run: